Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 </details>
 &nbsp;

+Signal: <span style="color:darkgreen"><strong>✅ Improvement</strong></span>

+- _From 2010 to 2021, the age-standardized YLLs declined from 276 → 239 per 100k (−13%)._

 Breast cancer is the most frequently diagnosed cancer among women in the US and remains a leading cause of cancer death worldwide.
 While 5–10% of cases can be traced to inherited mutations, the vast majority (90–95%) are sporadic, shaped by a complex interplay of hormones, environment, and lifestyle.
-From 2010 to 2021, the age-standardized YLL rate declined from 276 → 239 per 100k (−13%), showing progress in early detection and treatment.

-Unfortunately, breast cancer lacks clear, dominant risk factors.
-The evidence is relatively weak and diffused:
+**Key risk contributors (GBD 2021)**

 - Smoking (310 DALYs, weak evidence)
 - Diet high in red meat (2.5k DALYs, weak evidence)
 - Low physical activity (415 DALYs, weak evidence)

+**Risk Factor Table**

 | Risk Name             | Outcome Name   |   Risk-Outcome Score |   Star Rating | 2021 DALYS (in thousands)   | Risk Type   |
 |:----------------------|:---------------|---------------------:|--------------:|:----------------------------|:------------|